ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

 ### 4.1.2 Terminal Block Installation Guide

-The NMP features several terminal block interfaces that also require proper wiring, these include interfaces for RS232, PANEL, SPEAKER, and LOCK.
+The NDP features several terminal block interfaces that also require proper wiring, these include interfaces for RS232, PANEL, SPEAKER, and LOCK.

 These terminal block connections need to be configured on-site, tailored to the specific size and requirements of the installation environment.